JHolzhey/Verloren/README.md

   * 2 SSBOs for holding batched instance data and point light data
   * Array of textures that batched instanced entities can index into for vastly improved batching
   * Batched entities can have different texture locations for use of texture atlases and scrolling textures
-  * Blinn-Phong reflection model using lights and normal mapped sprites
+  * Blinn-Phong reflection model using lights and normal mapped sprites (many normals made using NormalMap-Online)
   * Shadow shading with varying shadow alpha based on vertical sun angle and point light proximity
   * Dither matrix transparency when sprites (like trees) overlap for an unobstructed view of the player and enemies
     * Adjustable, sigmoid curve based, gradient transparency; trunk of trees stay opaque, rest is transparent